apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 tags: [StreamPark, DataStream, FlinkSQL]
 ---

 Although the Hadoop system is widely used today, its architecture is complicated, it has a high maintenance complexity, version upgrades are challenging, and due to departmental reasons, data center scheduling is prolonged.
 We urgently need to explore agile data platform models.
-With the current prevalence of cloud-native architecture and the backdrop of lake and warehouse integration, we have decided to use Doris as an offline data warehouse and TiDB (which is already in production) as a real-time data platform.
+With the current popularization of cloud-native architecture and the integration between lake and warehous, we have decided to use Doris as an offline data warehouse and TiDB (which is already in production) as a real-time data platform.
 Furthermore, because Doris has ODBC capabilities on MySQL, it can integrate external database resources and uniformly output reports.

 ![](/blog/belle/doris.png)